Esupartners/FoodSegmentAPP1/README.md

-# Fseg - Solution for Food Detection, Segmentation, and Nutrition Value Calculation
+# Fseg-app - Solution for Food Detection, Segmentation, and Nutrition Value Calculation

 ## Table of Contents
 - [Description](#description)